IRIS-Digital-Dosimeter/IRIS-Project/pythonEnv/Report.md

 > As we increase the number of samples averaged the sample frequency decreases, as expected.
 We effectively have less samples per second but the samples are "steady" the averaging should work to reduce noise.

-### Questions
+### Questions on parameters
 1. What is the purpose of having half a ms pause between averaging?
 > Originally we had it due to comments on stability but part of me feels the overhead + the high level functions we are using should be sufficient buffers that ensure stability of the unit.

 2. Do we have a desired sample frequency?
 If so, what is it and is it factoring in this averaging?

 ## Analysis Program Update

-1. Need to check the analysis file to ensure the sample frequency is calculated correctly
-2. Need to include theoretical values based on the provided Time Analysis
+Analysis is up-to-date.
+I would like to go through one run in detail to be sure theoretical is matching up with expected.

+1. Currently working the byte analysis
+2. Will create a program to test faster collection and see if we can do away with inter-average-delay

+### Questions
+1. Could we set up a time to go over the calculations?
+> I'm pressing this because as we move forward in the optimization I would like a baseline to compare.

 ## Baud Rate Changes

-Based on the M0 tests the frequency does increase with baud rate but now with the above issues, I'd like to reevaluate the analysis to have a better handle on the expected sample frequency
+Several rates tested; results for the M0 are located [here.](https://github.com/Drixitel/IRIS-Project/blob/main/pythonEnv/tests/azinn_testing/M0_baud_analysis.ipynb)

 ## Binary Files
-I'm able to store Binary data now.

-> Q: we spoke on viewing the gaps in terms of bytes to see when they could be triggered but now I cannot wrap my head around this concept.
-See Binary.drawio

-> Issue: I cannot have different files in the SD card.
-Txt and dat files cannot be transferred; I would need to format the card to send it without issue.
+M0 Binary storage program was successfully created.

+> Issue: .bin caused issues when transferring from SD to computer.
+After reformating the issue disappeared.
+It reappeared when I started storing .txt files and again the unit needed to be reformatted.
+Conclusion: the binary data is now stored to .dat files and if I need to alternate between .dat or .txt a reformat needs to occur.

+1. Next Analysis is outlined [here](https://github.com/Drixitel/IRIS-Project/blob/main/drawings/Binary.png).

-### Format
+### Byte sizes
 ```
-timeBefore (4 bytes) \
+timeBefore (4 bytes)
 timeAfter (4 bytes)
 ```
 Changed the storage of a sum to 4 bytes